Facelift in Birmingham AL

 - Post-operative care and follow-up.

-A facelift may be performed in an accredited office-based surgical facility, licensed ambulatory surgical center or hospital.
-Be sure to arrange for someone to drive you to and from surgery and stay with you for at least the first night.
+Facelift procedures are performed at our accredited Outpatient Surgery Facility in Birmingham, Alabama.
+Be sure to arrange for someone to drive you to and from surgery and stay with you for at least the first night after surgery.

 Anesthesia choices for facelift surgery include intravenous sedation and general anesthesia.
 Your doctor will recommend the best choice for you.